hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 **Notice**

 While this is technically possible, it's not necessarily desirable (or correct in every possible context).
-Please be mindful of how the markup is structured, in terms of HTML semantic (for accessibility) as well as code readability (for the developers writing/reviewing/maintaining that code, now and in the future).
+Please be mindful of how the markup is structured, in terms of HTML semantics (for accessibility) as well as code readability (for the developers writing/reviewing/maintaining that code, now and in the future).

 !!!